irontec/ivozprovider/doc/sphinx/internal_calls/brand_portal.rst

     .. image:: img/es/domain_list.png

-.. attention:: It's important to understand this block.
-Wihout a DNS domain pointing to our users proxy IP address, everything will fail.
+.. attention:: It's important to understand this block. :ref:`Unless we've a single company registered <dnshack>`, wihout a DNS domain pointing to our users proxy IP address, everything will fail.

 This is a good sign for the domain we have configured right now, replacing the 10.10.3.10 with the public address we have used to configure :ref:`proxyusers`.